 \section{Introduction}

-The problem of \textit{trajectory inference}, or recovering the population dynamics of a system from samples of its temporal marginal distributions, is a problem arising throughout the natural sciences \citep{hashimoto2016learning, lavenant2021towards}.
+The problem of \textit{trajectory inference}, or recovering the population dynamics of a system from samples of its temporal marginal distributions, is a challenging problem arising throughout the natural sciences \citep{hashimoto2016learning, lavenant2021towards}.
 A particularly important application is analysis of single-cell RNA-sequencing data \citep{schiebinger2019optimal, schiebinger2021reconstructing, saelens2019comparison}, which provides a heterogeneous snapshot of a cell population at a high resolution, allowing high-throughput observation over tens of thousands of genes \citep{macosko2015highly}.
 However, since the measurement process ultimately leads to cell death, we can only observe temporal changes of the \textit{marginal} or \textit{population} distributions of cells as they undergo treatment, differentiation, or developmental processes of interest.
 To understand these processes and make future predictions, we are interested in both (i) interpolating the evolution of marginal cell distributions between observed timepoints and (ii) modeling the full trajectories at the individual cell level.

 However, when inferring trajectories over cell distributions, there exist multiple cell dynamics that yield the same population marginals.
-This presents an ill-posed problem, which highlights the need for trajectory inference methods to be able to flexibly incorporate different types of prior information on the cell dynamics.
-Commonly, such prior information is specified via posing a variational problem on the space of marginal distributions, where previous work on measure-valued splines \citep{chen2018measure, benamou2019second, chewi2021fast, clancy2022wasserstein, chen2023deep} are examples which seek minimize the acceleration of particles.
+This presents an ill-posed problem, which highlights the need for trajectory inference methods that can flexibly incorporate different types of prior information on the cell dynamics.
+Commonly, such prior information is specified via posing a variational problem on the space of marginal distributions, where previous works on measure-valued splines \citep{chen2018measure, benamou2019second, chewi2021fast, clancy2022wasserstein, chen2023deep} are examples which seek to minimize the acceleration of particles.